 1 file that involves a missing person should be afforded the 2 same attention.
 So, whether it's off-reserve or on- 3 reserve, I think it's important that we're not remiss in 4 providing a different tiered service for on or off-reserve.
 5 I think every case should be taken seriously, and we in 6 missing persons, we would like to, what I call, front-end 7 load it, make sure that at the beginning, because that's 8 when the information is fresh and important, that we need 9 to be agile enough to react to all those types of files in 10 any location.
 11 MS. ELIZABETH BLANEY: So, what do policing 12 services then know about identifying off-reserve cases?
-13 COMMISSIONER BRENDA LUCKI: I don't think we 14 specifically differentiate between on and off-reserve 14 15 specifically differentiate between on and off-reserve cases.
-As soon as if something is Indigenous in nature, 15 cases.
-As soon as if something is Indigenous in nature, 15 16 cases.
-As soon as if something is Indigenous in nature, it would be my hope that the members are identified that 15 16 17 cases.
-As soon as if something is Indigenous in nature, it would be my hope that the members are identified that and be culturally sensitive just as if, off-reserve, if 15 16 17 18 cases.
-As soon as if something is Indigenous in nature, it would be my hope that the members are identified that and be culturally sensitive just as if, off-reserve, if somebody of Muslim background went missing, they need to be 15 16 17 18 19 cases.
-As soon as if something is Indigenous in nature, it would be my hope that the members are identified that and be culturally sensitive just as if, off-reserve, if somebody of Muslim background went missing, they need to be culturally sensitive to know and maybe if they don't 15 16 17 18 19 20 cases.
-As soon as if something is Indigenous in nature, it would be my hope that the members are identified that and be culturally sensitive just as if, off-reserve, if somebody of Muslim background went missing, they need to be culturally sensitive to know and maybe if they don't know the nuances of that culture and that person being 15 16 17 18 19 20 21 cases.
-As soon as if something is Indigenous in nature, it would be my hope that the members are identified that and be culturally sensitive just as if, off-reserve, if somebody of Muslim background went missing, they need to be culturally sensitive to know and maybe if they don't know the nuances of that culture and that person being missing, they need to be at least adept to identifying it, services -- who do policing services then work with in
+13 COMMISSIONER BRENDA LUCKI: I don't think we 14 specifically differentiate between on and off-reserve 15 cases.
+As soon as if something is Indigenous in nature, 16 it would be my hope that the members are identified that 17 and be culturally sensitive just as if, off-reserve, if 18 somebody of Muslim background went missing, they need to be 19 culturally sensitive to know and maybe if they don't 20 know the nuances of that culture and that person being 21 missing, they need to be at least adept to identifying it, 22 and then finding out where they can get assistance to be culturally sensitive to the specific needs of that family.

+MS. ELIZABETH BLANEY: So, what do policing services -- who do policing services then work with in